MohamedHamdy28/Text-De-toxification/reports/second_report.md

 ## Introduction

-In this report, I provide a comprehensive overview of the final solution for text detoxification, encapsulating the journey from initial conception to the end product.
-My goal was to create a system that not only reduces textual toxicity but also maintains the original intent and meaning of the communication.
+In this report, I outline the evolution and culmination of our text detoxification solution.
+The endeavor was to devise a mechanism that mitigates textual toxicity without distorting the original message's intent and meaning.

 ## Architecture

 ### T5 Model Overview

-The chosen architecture for the final solution is the Text-to-Text Transfer Transformer (T5).
-The T5 model is an encoder-decoder model that converts all NLP problems into a text-to-text format.
-It has demonstrated remarkable flexibility and performance across various text-based tasks.
+The T5 model, standing for Text-to-Text Transfer Transformer, was the architecture of choice.
+It is lauded for its encoder-decoder framework, capable of interpreting and generating text by converting all NLP tasks into a unified text-to-text format.

-The encoder is responsible for reading the input text and generating an intermediate representation.
-The decoder then takes this representation and generates the output text.
-For the detoxification task, the input is a sentence with potentially toxic content, and the output is a non-toxic version that retains the original message's meaning as closely as possible.

 ### Fine-Tuning Approach

-The fine-tuning process involved tailoring the pre-trained T5 model to the specific requirements of text detoxification.
-A dataset comprised of sentences labeled for toxicity was used, ensuring a broad spectrum of linguistic patterns was covered.
+To tailor the pre-trained T5 to the detoxification task, I adopted a selective fine-tuning strategy.
+Recognizing the model's vast size and potential for overfitting, I decided to freeze 95% of its layers, only fine-tuning the remaining 5%.
+This approach was intended to:

+- **Prevent Overfitting:** By freezing the majority of the layers, the model is less likely to overfit to the training data, ensuring it generalizes well to new, unseen examples.
+- **Reduce Training Time:** Training fewer parameters means faster fine-tuning, which is essential when resources are limited and rapid prototyping is needed.

 ![T5 Architecture](figures/T5.png)